LioQing/BIO-Simple-Notes/Biotechnology and Modern Techniques (E4).md

 Process:
 1. Isolating the ***DNA segment containing the gene of interest*** and amplify it by PCR
-2. Add a ***restriction enzyme*** acting as a pair of molecular scissors to cut the gene of interest
+2. Add a ***restriction enzyme*** to cut the gene of interest
 3. Isolate a plasmid with the antibiotic resistance gene as selectable marker from a bacterial cell
 4. Add the same ***restriction enzyme*** to ***cut open the circular plasmid***
 5. The 'sticky ends' of the gene of interest and the open plasmid are ***complementary***, they join together by adding the enzyme ***DNA ligase*** to form a ***recombinant plasmid***
 6. Plasmid acts as the ***vector*** to introduce the recominant DNA into a host cell, forming a recombinant bacterium, they are said to be transformed
-7. The transformed bacteria are ***selected*** by spreadig the bacteria on sterile nutrient agar plate that contains antibiotic
+7. The transformed bacteria are ***selected*** by spreadig the bacteria on sterile nutrient agar plate that contains antibiotic so only transformed bacteria sruvive
 8. The transformed bacteria are removed to culture in large scale in the sterile nutrient solution of a fermenter

 ### Application